Carlwasinfected/SWE266P-BankAPP/README.md

 Check Balance
 ----
 Once you login, your account balance will display on the website automatically.
+After transaction, you could use Button "Refresh Balance" to refresh your balance.

 Withdraw and Deposit
 ----
 After you login, you could input an amount that you want to deposit or withdraw.
 After hit button "Withdraw" or "Deposit", Your operation will work successfuly.
-You could use Button "Refresh Balance" to refresh your balance.